 This technique, however, works only for older motherboards since most of the newer motherboards have all of their RAM slots colored in black for “visual appeal.”

 RAM Slot DOES Matter When You Have TWO RAM Modules

 Pay attention when you have two RAM modules.
-You have to make sure that you plug the RAM modules in the correctly indicated slots for dual channel memory to work.
+Please plug the RAM modules into the correct slots for working dual-channel memory.

 Would Installing Four RAM Sticks Make It Quad Channel?

-No, if you have 4 x RAM slots and you occupy all of them, you will NOT have quad-channel memory, instead you will have TWO sets of Dual Channel RAM.
+No, if you have 4 x RAM slots and occupy all of them, you will NOT have quad-channel memory.
+Instead, you will have TWO sets of Dual Channel RAM.

-Quad Channel memory require specialized CPU and motherboards.
-Commercial PCs do not support quad channel RAM.
+Quad Channel memory requires specialized CPU and motherboards.
+Commercial PCs do not support quad-channel RAM.

 What if You Only Have a Single RAM Stick?

-If you only have a single RAM stick, you can essentially use any slot you want and it wouldn’t matter much because in the end, no matter which slot you plug the RAM stick in, it will conform to single channel only.
+If you only have a single RAM stick, you can use any slot you want, and it wouldn’t matter much because, in the end, no matter which slot you plug the RAM stick in, it will conform to a single channel only.

 What if You Only Have Two RAM Slots?